 - Yes, this is a joke!

-These two categories are often confused or combined, so I put them under one heading as overlap is possible.
+These two categories are often confused or combined, but I put them under one heading as overlap is possible.

 An Eclecticist may be said to believe that all the major views are “correct in what they affirm, but wrong in what they deny.”
 That is, each view has identified true fulfillments, but they should not rule out additional fulfillments.
 This view tries to get all the advantages of each view while losing each view’s disadvantages.